 The public voting members of the parent committee are authorized to receive compensation for services provided at public meetings of the Committee.
 These individuals shall be paid at a rate not to exceed $250.00 per day, plus per diem and travel expenses, as authorized by Section 5703, Title 5 U.S.C., as amended for persons employed intermittently in the Government service.
 All other services that are performed by the public voting members outside the Committee meetings shall be provided without compensation, pursuant to an advance written agreement.
 Individuals who are appointed to serve as official representative members of the vaccine manufacturing industry or any particular interest group or business sector will serve without compensation.
 The representative members may be allowed per diem and any applicable expenses for all travel performed that is related to conducting business for the Committee.

-Records of the Committee and the respective subcommittees or subgroups will be handled in accordance with General Schedule 26, Item 2 or other approved agency records disposition scheduled.
-These records will be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
+Records of the Committee and any established subcommittees will be handled in accordance with General Records Schedule 6.2, Federal Advisory Committee Records or other approved agency records disposition schedule.
+Applicable records will be made available to the public for inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552.